cblearn/cblearn/docs/contributor_guide/index.rst

 Versions should be semantic and follow PIP440_: The version indicates ``major.minor.fix``;
 breaking changes are just allowed with major version steps.
-A new version is indicated with a Github release tag, which trigger continuous deployment to PyPI via Github Actions.
+A Github release tag indicates a new version, which triggers a continuous deployment to PyPI via Github Actions.

 .. _PIP440: https://peps.python.org/pep-0440/